jcorporation/myMPD/docs/references/pictures.md

 Enable albumart support:

 1. To support albumart, songs must be arranged in folders per album.
-2. Put the pictures in the album folders, name it always the same, e.g. folder.jpg
+2. Put the pictures and thumbnails in the album folders, name it always the same, e.g. cover-sm.webp (thumbnail) and cover.webp (full image)
-3. Configure the name in the settings, a comma separated list and basenames are also supported
+3. Configure the name in the settings (albumart filenames and thumbnail names), a comma separated list of filenames and only basenames (filenames without extensions) are also supported

 ### Albumart in directories through MPD